arghpy/notes/notes.md

 podman unshare chown 27:27 /home/user/db_data
 ls -ld /home/user/db_data
 # drwxrwxr-x.
 3  100026  100026 18 May  5 14:37 db_data

+# it might be useful to look in the configuration part of the image
+# to get an idea what is expected
+skopeo inspect docker://registry.lab.example.com/rhel9/mariadb-105

 # now we can attach the volume
 # BE CAREFUL TO AUTOMATICALLY SET THE CORRECT SELINUX LABEL